 ADA has been exhibited around the world since its world premiere at São Paolo in 2011, and is the intersection of many of the artist’s fascinations from world’s first coder, Ada Lovelace and nanotechnology to society’s relation to digital media.

 ADA is on view at OMM until April 12, 2020.

-Your work is named after Ada Lovelace, the computer programmer.
+Your work is named after Ada Lovelace.
 Was that relationship something you were thinking about from the conception of the work or is it something that emerged organically?

-At school, I was very good at mathematics and physics, and I’m also an artist.
-It was like finding my life story in somebody else’s.
-Putting mathematics and art together became a natural way of mixing two worlds.
-Ada Lovelace saw the machine of Charles Babbage, the analytical engineer, and she was the first person who could imagine the potential inside of it.
-Also, when she was young, she was very interested in finding a mathematical formula for how our brain produces thoughts, and how our nerves produce feelings.
-She wanted to express something really ephemeral with numbers, with mathematical structures.
-This was the first time I understood what computers are.
-I was really amazed.
+At school, I was very good at mathematics and physics but I ended up an artist.
+Finding Ada was like finding a soulmate.
+Putting mathematics and art together became for her a natural way of mixing two worlds.
+Ada Lovelace saw the machine, the analytical engine by Charles Babbage and was able to foresee and imagine the crazy potential of it.
+Already in her youth, she was interested in finding a math formula on how our brain produces thoughts, and how our nerves produce feelings.
+She wanted to express something undefined with numbers, to grasp something ephemeral through mathematical structures.

 Like the binary system.

 I also wanted to knock us artists off the pedestal by using another contemporary system of Open Source.
 In the case of ADA, you can't say my balloon is the artwork, or the visitors' drawings are; it's both, at the same time.
 One cannot exist without the other.